How Perfume Messes With Your Hormones (Even If You Don't Wear It)

 When we wear perfume we are increasing the levels of those around us in addition to our personal levels.

-For the men in our life, increased phthalate levels have been linked to infertility and decreased sperm count.
+For the men in our life, increased phthalate levels have been linked to decreased sperm count.

 A big price to pay for smelling pretty?